jac0bmath3w/Predict-Google-Stock/README.md

 # Predict-Google-Stock
 Using LSTM layers in the Keras package I built an RNN to predict the trend in the google stock price.
-I am using 5 years of data to train the RNN to predict the data for January 2017.
+I am using 5 years of data to train the RNN to predict the stock price information for January 2017.

-In PredictGoogleStock.py file, I build this RNN
+The code for this RNN could be found in PredictGoogleStock.py file